 Keep favorite cuddly toys fresh with a dry shower of baking soda.
 Sprinkle baking soda on and let it sit for 15 minutes before brushing off.

 Baking soda is a must-have for your next camping trip.
 Its a dish washer, pot scrubber, hand cleanser, deodorant, toothpaste,f ire extinguisher and many other uses.

 49. Extinguish Fires

 Baking soda can help in the initial handling of minor grease or electrical kitchen fires, because when baking soda is heated, it gives off carbon dioxide, which helps to smother the flames.
 For small cooking fires (frying pans, broilers, ovens, grills), turn off the gas or electricity if you can safely do so.
 Stand back and throw handfuls of baking soda at the base of the flame to help put out the fire–and call the Fire Department just to be safe.
-(And, you should have a fire entinguisher on hand anyway, here’s why.
+(And, you should have a fire extinguisher on hand anyway, here’s why.)